-Amanda T. Boston is a Ph.D. candidate in the Department of Africana Studies at Brown University and a 2017-2018 Ford Foundation Dissertation Fellow.
-Her research, writing, and teaching focus on twentieth-century African American history, politics, and popular culture, with an emphasis on the politics and culture of race in the post-civil rights era.
-She is currently completing her dissertation, “The ‘New’ New York: Race, Space, and Power in Gentrifying Brooklyn,” which explores the racial operations of post-1970 gentrification in Brooklyn, New York.
-Amanda holds an M.A. in Africana Studies from Brown, as well as an M.A. in Political Science and a B.A. in Political Science and African & African American Studies from Duke University.
+Dr. Amanda T. Boston is an assistant professor in the Department of Africana Studies at the University of Pittsburgh.
+Her research, writing, and teaching focus on twentieth-century and contemporary African American urban history, politics, and popular culture.
+Her current projects explore gentrification’s racial operations in her hometown of Brooklyn, New York and their role in the making and unmaking of the borough’s Black communities.
+She holds a Ph.D. and an M.A. in Africana Studies from Brown University, as well as an M.A. in Political Science and a B.A. in Political Science and African & African American Studies from Duke University.